phpbb/documentation/development/extensions/tutorial_notifications.rst

 --------------------------------
 Firstly the notification type has to be registered as a Symfony service.
 As with any service declaration, it will need a service identifier and the class argument.
-However, notifications types also need three additional parameters.
+However, notification types also need three additional parameters.
 The parent, shared and tags parameters.
 The parent parameter will indicate from which service this notification type will inherit.
 And the shared parameter will make sure that each time this notification type is requested, a new instance is created.
-This will prevent that any data will be transferred over.
+This will prevent that any data from one notification is transferred over to an other.
 Lastly, the service needs to be tagged as a notification type, so it will be correctly listed in all places.

 .. code-block:: yaml